JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 using PhyloTraits
 mkpath("../assets/figures")
 ```

-# Continuous Trait Evolution
+# Continuous trait analysis

-Once the network is inferred, we can take
+After inferring the phylogeny for our taxa, we can take
-these species relationships into account when studying the distribution of quantitative
+these phylogenetic relationships into account when studying the distribution of
-traits measured for extant species.
+quantitative traits measured for extant species.
 This is the goal of phylogenetic comparative methods (PCM).
+With PhyloTraits, we can do so if the phylogeny is a tree, or more generally
+if the phylogeny is a network with reticulations.
 More details can be found on the developments below in Bastide et al. 2018 [^B18]

-We assume a fixed network, correctly rooted, with branch lengths
+We assume a fixed network (which may be a tree), correctly rooted, with branch
-proportional to calendar time.
-Here, we consider the true network that was
+lengths proportional to calendar time.
-used in the previous sections, and which is ultrametric (all the tips are contemporary).
+Here, we consider a network that is time-consistent (all paths from the root to any given node have the same length) and ultrametric (all the tips are contemporary).

 ```@example tree_trait
 truenet = readnewick("((((D:0.4,C:0.4):4.8,((A:0.8,B:0.8):2.2)#H1:2.2::0.7):4.0,(#H1:0::0.3,E:3.0):6.2):2.0,O:11.2);");
 ```